Safety Protocols and Volunteer Resources

-- If you are volunteering out in the community, make sure you continue to exercise proper physical distancing (2 meters/6 feet) and keep plenty of space between yourself and other people.
+- If you are volunteering out in the community, make sure you continue to exercise proper physical distancing by staying at least 2 meters/6 feet apart from others.

-- For high touch volunteering (must be performed with increased contact, such as passenger transportation to appointments & volunteer supporting essential services), be prepared with your personal supply of food and drink.
-You then will not have to share dishes / food with others.
+- For high-touch volunteering (such as passenger transportation to appointments & supporting essential services), be prepared with your own supply of food and drink to prevent having to share food with others.

-- Practices and protocols to protect volunteers, including directives regarding personal protective equipment may vary based on the organization's mission, clients, and geography.
-Check with the Volunteer Manager at the organization where you are volunteering and follow their specific guidelines, which will evolve based on directions from Ottawa Public Health.
+- Practices and protocols to protect volunteers, including directives regarding personal protective equipment, may vary based on the organization’s mission, clients, and geography.
+Check with the volunteer manager at the organization where you volunteer and follow their specific guidelines, which will evolve based on directives from Ottawa Public Health.

-- If someone asks you to do something you can’t do, let the person know that you cannot help and inform the Volunteer Manager at the organization where you are volunteering who may be able to help find a solution.
+- If someone asks you to do something you are unable to do, let that person know that you cannot help and inform the volunteer manager at the organization where you volunteer, who may find a solution.

-- It is important for volunteers to balance the willingness to help others with proper care of your own physical, mental and social wellbeing.
+- It is essential for volunteers to balance the willingness to help others with proper care of their physical, mental and social well-being.
 Take care of yourself!